-12. Victorian Post Bo Age c1856 Rarity Rare, has an unusual internal flap to keep the post dry, unfortunately damaged in recent refurbishment.
-Aesthetic interest Embossed with VR and Crown Group Value One of a small number of prominent letterboxes in the town in key locations.
-Archaeological Interest NA.
-Historical interest Manufactured by Smith and Hawkes Broad Street, Birmingham Landmark status Integral part of the original station building
+12. Victorian Post Box at the Station Age c1856 Rarity Rare, has an unusual internal flap to keep the post dry, unfortunately damaged in recent refurbishment.
+Aesthetic interest Embossed with VR and Crown Group Value One of a small number of prominent letterboxes in the town ir key locations.
+Archaeological NA.
+Interest Historical interest Manufactured by Smith and Hawkes Broad Street, Birmingham Landmark status Integral part of the original station building